 Social media measurement is an essential part of any social media campaign.
 At least it should be.
 You measure your social media activity by looking at specific metrics.
 Certain sets of metrics will help indicate how you’re performing on social media..
 Without them, you won’t accurately see if your activities are helping or where you can improve.
 So it’s crucial to your success.

 When you just get started measuring your social media performance, it can be pretty overwhelming.
 That’s why we want to give you a run-down of the basic social media measurement terms you need to know.
-If you’re not familiar with these core concepts, you’re going to get lost really quick.
+If you’re not familiar with these core concepts, you’re going to get lost really quickly.
 So if you’re new to analyzing social media, this post is for you.

 Definitions you need to know